 I didn’t write Prince of Thorns with any thought of publication.
 I had no plans to submit it, no patience with synopses, query letters, etc. I wrote it for an audience that could be counted on my fingers, and it gave me a freedom to follow the story wherever it led without compromise, without consideration for readers’ feelings, the state of the market, or any controversy it might cause.

 A few years after Prince of Thorns was finished and filed away I was bullied (guilt tripped) into sending it out by a friend who kept buying me writers’ market books she couldn’t afford.
-I sent it off to four agents, mostly so I could tell her I had tried, and then forgot about it.
+I sent it off to four agents (from a list on the internet), mostly so I could tell her I had tried, and then forgot about it.
 Months later the last of the four wrote back and took me on.
 He told me not to expect to hear anything soon.
 The publishing business, he warned, moves at a glacial rate.
 Six weeks later he called me again to say that after an international bidding war between seven major publishers he had secured me a three book deal.
 A week later the second agent I wrote to sent me a form rejection.
 The other two have not yet replied.
 I like to think they are still considering me.
 Currently the book is due out in 24 countries, 18 languages and several alphabets.

 So write because you enjoy it, but write with passion, be honest, write like your life depends on it, tell your secrets to the page.
 If it matters to you, it might matter to the reader.

 I won’t tell anyone who writes to press on with it because ultimate success is assured – I’ll tell them that writing is the success in itself, and that the dividing line between international author and short story writer is so thin and jagged that it warrants little attention.
 Enjoy your writing and see what happens next.